The geography of the remote work: where to hire remote developers?

-Many US companies hire developers in Eastern Europe, Asia or South America.
+Many US companies hire remote developers in Eastern Europe, Asia, or South America.
 The locations have been quite popular lately due to the growing talent pool and more affordable rates.

 There are also companies that prefer sourcing tech talent locally, in the US, Canada, Western Europe.

 Yet, most companies don’t consider time difference, language, or culture as a barrier and are open to hiring remote developers regardless of their location.

 Do you have any geographical preferences for hiring remote developers?

 “No. The whole point of hiring a remote development team was to open up a global talent pool for us so we could hire best remote developers at salaries we could afford (during the early stages).
 That allowed the founders to bootstrap Hubstaff 100%.